xregistry/spec/core/spec.md

 by which the "default" one is determined.
 There are three options for how this might be determined:

 1. Server's choice.
-If the Resource's model has the `setdefault` aspect set to `false` then the server will always choose which Version is the "default" and any attempt by the client control it MUST result in the generation of an error.
+If the Resource's model has the `setstickydefaultversion` aspect set to `false` then the server will always choose which Version is the "default" and any attempt by the client control it MUST result in the generation of an error.

    This specification does not mandate the algorithm that the server uses, however the default choice SHOULD be to "newest = default" (option 2).

 2. Newest = Default.
-The newest Version created (based on creation timestamp, even if the `createdon` feature is not enabled), is always the "default" Version.
+The newest Version created (based on creation timestamp, even if the `createdat` feature is not enabled), is always the "default" Version.
 This is the default choice.

 3. Client explicitly chooses the "default".
 In this option, a client has explicitly chosen which Version is the "default" (via the `setdefaultversionid` query parameter) and it will not change until a client chooses another Version, or that Version is deleted (in which case the server MUST revert back to option 2 (newest = default)).
+This is referred to as the default Version being "sticky" as it will not change until explicitly requested by a client.

 If supported by the server, a client MAY choose the "default" Version via use of the `setdefaultversionid` query parameter: